Wint3rmute/baczek.me/content/excellent-words.md

 >~ Peter Gabriel - This is the Picture

-Being a non-native English speaker, I'm always striving to expand my foreign vocabulary by collecting various interesting words from books and other reading/listening materials.
+Being a non-native English speaker, I'm always striving to expand my foreign vocabulary by collecting various interesting words/phrases from books and other reading/listening materials.
 I usually write them down in a personal notebook and gradually move them to this page.

 <center>
     <b>